About this journal

 • Morgan Jones

-• Morgan's son, Duane Jones
+• Morgan's son, Duane Jones (first and last appearance)

-Robert Kirkman - creator, story
+Robert Kirkman - creator, writer

 Cover price $2.95.